jennybc/docker-why/README.md

 Quick notes about why an R user would use Docker, jotted down as I read and thought about responses to [this tweet](https://twitter.com/JennyBryan/status/913785731998289920):

-> Has anyone in the #rstats world written really well about the *why* of their use of Docker, as opposed to the the *how*?
+> Has anyone in the #rstats world written really well about the *why* of their use of Docker, as opposed to the *how*?

 *This does NOT yet go though all the replies, make proper links, etc. Mea culpa.*